 - Full Faith & Credit Clause

-If a Texas court refuses to recognize a foreign marriage because it violates Texas public policy, the parties to the foreign marriage can return to the state or country where the marriage took place and seek a divorce there.
+Suppose a Texas court refuses to recognize a foreign marriage because it violates Texas public policy.
+In that case, the parties to the foreign marriage can return to the state or country where the marriage took place and seek a divorce there.

 Full Faith & Credit